PixleNinja23/All-in-One-Rat-Tool/README.md

 This release contains a curated bundle of **PC RATs** and **Android RATs**, collected into a single toolkit.
 It is intended for **security research, malware analysis, and controlled penetration testing** in virtualized environments.

-⚠️ **Important:** Do not run these binaries on your main PC.
-Always use a VM or isolated test machine.

 ---

 ## ⚠️ Ownership Disclaimer